 Practice parasympathetic activities and some form of deep relaxation every day such as meditation, walking outdoors in nature, restorative and yin yoga, deep diaphragmatic breathing exercises, massage, aromatherapy and more time in nature.
 Unmanaged stress worsens the immune response and intensifys symptoms making them worse.

 Thoughts, unresolved emotions and feelings have a direct impact on the immune system.
-Unresolved and repressed emotions such as worry, grief, frustration, guilt, anger and resentment have a huge impact on our overall health, and can affect certain organs such as the liver and gallbladder, kidneys, spleen, heart and lungs resulting in digestion problems, insomnia, headaches, a weakened immune system, hormone disruption, excess weight and many other health problems.
+Adverse childhood events, unresolved trauma and repressed emotions such as worry, grief, frustration, guilt, anger and resentment have a huge impact on our overall health, and can affect certain organs such as the liver and gallbladder, kidneys, spleen, heart and lungs resulting in digestion problems, insomnia, headaches, a weakened immune system, hormone disruption, excess weight and many other health problems.

 When you ‘do your work’ to delve deeper into these unresolved emotions and mental patterns, it’s as though a heavy load has been lifted and health problems magically dissipate.
 Releasing emotions that no longer serve us in a positive light is essential to experience our highest level of health and live happy, healthy vibrant lives.